phviethoang/real-estate/BigData/Setup/Kubernet.md

 ## **INSTRODUCTION**
 ---

-Kubernet or K8s is a tool of managing the activities of a group of nodes.
-It is responsible for managing: which nodes are dead, how to balance the load of nodes in a cluster,....
-And the management is automatic and more believable than manual management.

-## **INSTRODUCTION**
----

 Kubernete or K8s is a tool of managing the activities of a group of nodes.
 It is responsible for managing: which nodes are dead, how to balance the load of nodes in a cluster,....
 And the management is automatic and more believable than manual management.
 That means we need not to care about how the nodes communicate with each other, and can spend more attention on the logic of the system instead.